 - Companion Soulmate relationships are enduring, sometimes lasting a lifetime.
 They are characterized by being mutually respectful, affectionate, intimate, committed, honest, safe, and loving.
 The key word is “mutual” and they focus on that in times of difficulty, hardship, or conflict.
 They don’t ignore the natural ups and downs of human relationships, but have agreed to navigate them together.
 Both are willing to put energy and effort into the relationship as needed to nurture a healthy loving atmosphere.

 - Despite the picture painted by faerie tales and movies, companion mates don’t always start with intense emotional or physical passion, though many feel a keen sense of connection when meeting.
 Their love goes deeper than infatuation and may blossom over time even if each “knew” the other instantly.
-Unlike Karmic Mates and Ego Mates, they don’t feel threatened by fleeting moments of high or low passion.
+Unlike Karmic Mates and Ego Mates, they don’t feel threatened by fleeting moments of high or low passion or even anger.
 Instead, they tend to feel steady and stable even in adverse circumstances.